Hepatitis B: Adult Vaccines

 The illness may develop 2-6 months after injection with the virus but usually develops within 2-3 months.
 The virus may be found in the body before symptoms appear and may persist for several months.

-How does Hepatitis B illness develop?
+How does hepatitis B illness develop?

 Hepatitis B may cause long term infection.
 This is because some people do not clear the virus from their system and become chronic carriers for life.
 They have an ongoing risk of infecting others.